hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 System version
 11 <https://en.wikipedia.org/wiki/X_Window_System>`_, shortly
 X11.
-This technology is pretty old (1987) and nor really up to the task anymore with todays powerful computers yet has so many applications that support it that it is still the standard in practice (though there are efforts going on to replace it with Wayland on modern Linux systems).
+This technology is pretty old (1987) and nor really up to the task anymore with today's powerful computers yet has so many applications that support it that it is still the standard in practice (though there are efforts going on to replace it with Wayland on modern Linux systems).